-We have an Inclusion and Diversity Council, which is chaired by our Chief Executive Officer, and includes six employees serving as permanent members, and 14 employees serving as rotating members with three-year terms.
-The Inclusion and Diversity Council provides governance and guidance for implementing our strategy and sharing our vision of an inclusive and diverse workforce.
-In addition, we have employee-led resource groups to provide community and support to our employees based on shared characteristics, interests or experiences.
+We have an Inclusion and Diversity Council, which is chaired by our Chief Executive Officer, that includes both permanent members and rotating members from various functional areas, backgrounds and experiences.
+The Inclusion and Diversity Council provides governance and guidance for sharing our vision of an inclusive and diverse workforce.
+In addition, we have employee-led resource groups, which are open to all employees, to provide community and support to our employees.